DatDerpyDude81/Breakout-Game/README.md

 # Breakout-Game
 Use arrow keys to move.
-There are 3 levels.
-Last one is a boss(wip) THIS PROJECT IS MADE IN PYGAME.
+There are 2 levels.
+THIS PROJECT IS MADE IN PYGAME.